System Environment Viewpoint

 Models

-The models that can be used to describe the fit with the system environment are:
+The models that can be used to describe how the system-of-interest fits within the environment are:

 Steps to Create the View

-• Identify or create a conceptual model of the context where the system is situated.
+• Identify or create a conceptual model of the context where the system-of-interest is situated.

-• Identify the triggers and the resulting interactions with the system properties (this can look like the behavior (structural changes) view).
+• Identify the triggers and the resulting system interactions within the environment (this can look like the behavior (structural changes) view).

 • Review the various diagrams.